Technology · Key Management

 Hardware-Rooted Trust, Not Operator Promises

-BYOK · Key Wrapping
+BYOK · Key Wrapping (Roadmap)

-• PKCS#11 / KMIP-compatible wrapping protocols
+• PKCS#11 / KMIP-compatible wrapping protocols — planned

-• Hybrid post-quantum wrapping (ML-KEM + AES-256-GCM)
+• Hybrid post-quantum wrapping (ML-KEM + AES-256-GCM) — planned

-• Customer revocation = immediate, irreversible, server-side
+• Customer revocation designed to be immediate and server-side

 Zero-Knowledge Custody